 F +49 (30) 23 60 76 721

-Apart from her activities as a lawyer, she regularly holds seminars such as the annual specialist law course on copyright and media law, with aspects of international and publishing law, for the German Lawyers Academy.
+Apart from her activities as a lawyer, she regularly holds seminars such as the annual specialist law course on copyright and media law, with aspects of international law, for the German Lawyers Academy.